locksec/simple-https-server/README.md

 ```bash
 python3 server.py -p 8443 -l 0.0.0.0 -c server.crt -k server.key -a ca.crt
 ```
+**Note**: If no listener IP is specified, it will default to 127.0.0.1.

 To test the server using curl, execute the following command:
 ``` bash